Structure learning via unstructured kernel-based M-regression: Statistical Properties

-Assumption 3 requires that $g^*_l$ contains sufficient information about the truly informative variables.
-Note that the required minimal signal strength in Assumption 3 is much tighter than many nonparametric variable selection methods \cite{Huang2010, YangL2016}, which require the signal is significantly bounded away from zero by some positive constant.
-Now we establish the selection consistency of the proposed method.
+Assumption 5 requires that the true gradient function $g^*_l$ should contain sufficient information about the truly informative variables, and it can be regarded as a condition on the required minimal signal strength, which may go to zero with the increase of sample size.
+Note that this assumption is crucial to establish the selection consistency and is much weaker than many nonparametric sparse learning methods \citep{Huang2010, YangL2016}, which often require the signal is bounded away from zero by some positive constants.